From safe house to permanent headquarters

 Accepting the mission

-When Gallagher and Associates took on the 13 million plus project, kubik maltbie had already helped to inform the project with design development insights, budget review and containment solutions to ensure a project that would maintain the design intent that created an immersive visitor experience to learn and experience this covert aspect of our global society.
+Upon joining the project, kubik maltbie worked with Gallagher on design development insights, budget review and containment solutions to ensure a project that would maintain the design intent that created an immersive visitor experience to learn and experience this covert aspect of our global society.

 kubik-maltbie’s scope of work included pre-construction, fabrication, design development, budget review, schedule management, prototyping, creation of custom showcases, graphic and photo production and extensive immersive and highly interactive exhibits.
 Notably among the exhibits is a lock picking and lie detector interactive enabling visitors to experience many of the “tricks of the trade” in espionage.